History of Marrakesh: Alawi city

 In 1699–1700, Ismail partitioned Morocco into lordships to be governed by his many sons.
 The experiment did not turn out too well, as several used their fiefs as a basis of revolt.
 One of these sons, Mulay Muhammed al-Alem, rose up in the Sous and seized Marrakesh, which had to be taken back again.
 In the aftermath, Ismail canceled the experiment and annexed all the lordships back.
-Chaos returned after Moulay Ismail's death in 1727, and a succession of Alawite sultans followed by a series of coups and counter-coups, engineered by rival army factions, for the next couple of decades.
+Chaos returned after Moulay Ismail's death in 1727, and a succession of Alawi sultans followed by a series of coups and counter-coups, engineered by rival army factions, for the next couple of decades.
 Marrakesh did not play too much of a role in these palace affairs.
-Abdallah ibn Ismail seized Marrakesh in 1750, placing it under his son Muhammad as vice-roy, who ruled it with remarkable stability while chronic anarchy reigned in the north.
+Abdallah ibn Ismail seized Marrakesh in 1750, placing it under his son Muhammad as viceroy, who ruled it with remarkable stability while chronic anarchy reigned in the north.
 In 1752, the army offered Muhammad the crown of the whole in place of Abdallah, but he refused, letting his father reign until his death in 1757.

 Upon his ascension, Muhammad III ibn Abdallah retained Marrakesh as preferred residence and de facto capital.
 Neglected since Ismail's pillaging spree, Muhammad found much of the city, particularly the Kasbah, in ruins and reportedly had to live in his tent when he arrived.
 But he soon set to work.
 He rebuilt the Kasbah almost from scratch, erecting the royal palace Dar al-Makhzen (Palais Royal, also known as the Qasr al-Akhdar, or "Green Palace", on account of its internal garden, the Arsat al-Nil, named after the Nile) and the Dar al-Baida ("White Palace") nearby, both on the ruins of old Saadian palaces.
 Muhammad established four estates within Marrakesh for each of his sons, as a gift for when they came of age - the arsats of al-Mamoun, al-Hassan, Moussa and Abdelsalam.
 Muhammad III also expanded the walls of Marrakesh the north by the Bab Taghzut, to include the formerly suburban mosque and shrine of patron Sidi Bel Abbas al-Sabti, incorporating it as a new city district.
 Much of the modern medina of Marrakesh is owed to how Muhammad III re-built it in the late 18th century.

 Crisis followed Muhammad III's death in 1790.
 The succession of his son Yazid, whose cruel reputation preceded him, was disputed and Marrakeshis instead acclaimed his brother Hisham.
 Yazid marched on and recovered Marrakesh, putting it through a violent sack, but he was killed by Hisham's counterattack.
 Fez declined to recognize Hisham, and opted for another brother, Suleiman (or Slimane) while Marrakesh itself divided its loyalties, part of it opting for Hisham, another part acclaiming another brother Hussein.
 Suleiman bided his time, while Hisham and Hussein fought each other to exhaustion.
 Marrakesh finally slipped into Suleiman's hands in 1795.